Top of the Rock Observation Deck: Cool Tips, Info and Review

 Yes, It’s pricey!
 Keep in mind that once you’re up, you can stay there as long as you want!

-Sun & Stars: for an additional $15 per ticket you get to see Top of the Rock at 2 different times within 24hs.
+Sun & Stars: for an additional price you get to see Top of the Rock at 2 different times within 24hs.
 You can visit during the day and then come back to see the fantastic view at night.
+Total cost of Sun & Stars is $54 adults, $43 children.

 Tips for purchasing tickets to Top of the Rock